 During your visit to Devils Postpile, aside from seeing the breathtaking vista points and spectacular scenery, you also may have the pleasure of encountering some of the local wildlife.
 These encounters could make or break your trip.
 Please review our wildlife page to ensure you take the correct safety precautions in the event you see wildlife.

 The Middle Fork of the San Joaquin River provides great opportunites for fishing, memorable photos and for some brave visitors, swimming.
 The river is swift and cold for most of the summer season.
-Drownings are the number one cause of fatalities in the National Park Service, we encourage you to review our water safety page before you engage in activities around the river.
+Drownings are the number one cause of fatalities in the National Park System, we encourage you to review our water safety page before you engage in activities around the river.